-The Canterbury Heritage Awards is proud to bring back the thought-provoking and educational lecture series again for 2021.
+The Canterbury Heritage Awards is proud to bring back the thought-provoking and educational Warren Trust heritage lecture again for 2021.

 Venue: Gloucester Room, Isaac Theatre Royal

 The 2021 Heritage Lecture is proudly sponsored by the Warren Trust.